jongeunkim/STreCH/README.md

 Install Julia.
 Available at [Julia Download](https://julialang.org/downloads/).
+This code is compatible with Julia 1.5.3.

 Install SCIPOptSuite.
 Available at [SCIPOptSuite Download](https://www.scipopt.org/index.php#download).
 Before you download, please check which version is supported by the SCIP package in Julia [SCIP.jl](https://github.com/scipopt/SCIP.jl).